umano/AndroidSlidingUpPanel/README.md

 ##### Gradle dependency

 You can now use the library as a gradle dependency thanks to [JitPack](https://github.com/jitpack/jitpack.io).
-Just add the following to you `build.gradle` of your app module:
+Just add the following to the `build.gradle` of your app module:
 ```gradle
 repositories {
     maven { url "https://jitpack.io" }